 When we think of rodents, our minds often go to mice or rats, but there is one rodent that is relatively new to the pet industry: the Husky rat.
 These pets are not only very intelligent, but they also have a higher prey drive than your average rodent.

-Husky Rats are a relatively new, untested breed and there are many things that people don’t know about them.
+Husky Rats are a relatively new, untested breed, and there are many things that people don’t know about them.
 But no need to worry!
-In this article, we introduce you to the Husky Rat, their origins, what they like, what they don’t like, and all of the care requirements required for these amazing animals.
+In this article, we introduce you to the Husky Rat, their origins, what they like, what they don’t like, and all of the care requirements required for these fantastic animals.